Prajchin/TDS_P1/README.md

-# TDS_Toronto_P1
+TDS_Toronto_P1
--Data Collection: This project scraped user and repository data of GitHub users located in Toronto with over 100 followers using the GitHub API.
-Key Insight: Certain companies, like GarnerCorp and Shopify, show a high volume of public GitHub contributions, while niche languages like Cython and Forth exhibit higher engagement rates.
-Recommendation: Developers can increase visibility by contributing to popular, highly engaged languages or open-source projects associated with influential companies.
 Project Overview
-This project aims to analyze GitHub data for Toronto-based users with significant followings.
-We scraped user and repository data, focusing on engagement metrics, to draw insights on popular languages, active companies, and engagement trends in Toronto’s GitHub community.
+This project analyzes GitHub data from Toronto-based users with over 100 followers to identify trends in engagement, popular programming languages, and key contributing companies.
+Data was collected via the GitHub API, focusing on user and repository metrics, with the aim of providing insights for developers and companies in Toronto’s GitHub community.

+Data Collection
+Scope: Scraped user and repository data from GitHub for Toronto-based users with more than 100 followers.
+Source: GitHub API.
-Key Findings
+Key Insights
-1. Top Contributors by Company
-The companies with the highest volume of public contributions among Toronto’s GitHub users are:
+Top Contributors by Company: Certain companies show a significant presence on GitHub, indicated by their high volume of public contributions:

 GarnerCorp: 2,085 repositories
 Shopify: 1,455 repositories
 Quinntyne: 1,216 repositories
-These companies have established strong open-source profiles, suggesting active engagement within the GitHub community.
+These companies demonstrate strong engagement within the open-source community.

-2. Languages with Highest Engagement
-Languages associated with the highest levels of engagement (based on average stargazers and watchers per repository) include:
+Languages with Highest Engagement: Niche programming languages show remarkable engagement rates, measured by stargazers and watchers per repository:

 Cython: Avg.
-1,780 stargazers, 1,780 watchers across 6 repositories
+1,780 stargazers and watchers across 6 repositories
 Forth: Avg.
-1,192 stargazers, 1,192 watchers for 1 repository
-ASP.NET: Avg.
-414 stargazers, 414 watchers across 2 repositories
+1,192 stargazers and watchers for 1 repository ASP.NET: Avg.
+414 stargazers and watchers across 2 repositories
 BrighterScript: Avg.
-313 stargazers, 313 watchers for 1 repository
+313 stargazers and watchers for 1 repository
 SAS: Avg.
-172 stargazers, 172 watchers for 1 repository
-These findings reveal that languages with niche or specialized applications, like Cython and Forth, show high per-repo engagement, possibly due to targeted, high-value applications or the specialized knowledge required to contribute.
+172 stargazers and watchers for 1 repository These findings suggest that specialized languages attract dedicated followers, possibly due to high-value applications or niche expertise.

-Actionable Insights
+Recommendations
-Leverage High-Engagement Languages: Developers seeking visibility could benefit by contributing to repositories using high-engagement languages like Cython and Forth, as they attract more attention relative to other languages.
+Leverage High-Engagement Languages: Developers aiming to boost visibility should consider contributing to repositories with high-engagement languages like Cython and Forth, which draw significant interest.
-Explore Popular Companies’ Open-Source Projects: Engaging with repositories associated with high-contributing companies, such as GarnerCorp and Shopify, can enhance developers’ profiles and networking opportunities within active open-source communities.
+Collaborate with Popular Companies: Engaging with open-source projects associated with top-contributing companies, such as GarnerCorp and Shopify, can enhance developers’ profiles and networking opportunities within the community.
 File Structure
-users.csv: Contains details on Toronto-based GitHub users with the following fields: login, name, company, location, bio, public_repos, followers, following, created_at repositories.csv: Contains details on public repositories, with fields: full_name, created_at, stargazers_count, watchers_count, language, has_projects, has_wiki, license_name
+users.csv: Details of Toronto-based GitHub users, including: login, name, company, location, bio, public_repos, followers, following, created_at repositories.csv: Information on public repositories, including: full_name, created_at, stargazers_count, watchers_count, language, has_projects, has_wiki, license_name
 How to Use
-Clone the repository.
+Clone the Repository: Download the repository files.
-Open users.csv and repositories.csv to analyze Toronto’s GitHub community, explore active companies, and identify high-engagement languages.
+Analyze Data: Open users.csv and repositories.csv to explore Toronto’s GitHub landscape, assess active companies, and identify high-engagement languages.
+This structure ensures clarity and enhances readability for any developer or stakeholder interested in the project.